Silene0259/Decentralized-Login-Basics-silene/README.md

 3. A send is sent to the address that the user wants the domain space on.
 The Pivot Point Address (PPA) can choose whether they want to accept it or deny it while still maintaining the order of the chain even if it is out of order.
 4. When the send block is received and signed by the pivot point address, it is then validated as a legitimate domain.
 It can be accessed through integer or through its domain space.

-## Decentralized Bot Detection
+## Decentralized Captcha (0x0002)

-A simple, decentralized captcha can be created by having a current login state chain
+A simple, decentralized captcha can be created by having a current login state chain and having the user complete proof-of-work using the current login state.

 ---